-A dessert to please a crowd, with boxed cake mix as the base, soaked in a caramel sauce then garnished with a whipped Snickers topping.
+Snickers Cake is a dessert to please a crowd.
+Boxed cake mix is the base for this Snickers Cake that is then soaked in caramel sauce and garnished with a whipped Snickers topping.

 Are you one of those people that pins a “million” recipes on Pinterest but never finds the time to go back and actually make them?
 That’s totally me.
 Since this seems to be common among us Pinterest addicts, my friend, Cherrie, and I decided we needed to hold a Pinterest party.